francisglee/biological-architecture-primer/README.md

 # Biological Architecture Reading Roadmap

-> _I started this reading roadmap focusing on Synthetic Biology, but as I've traveled down the rabbit hole of biological complexity, I realized I was out of my depth.
+> _I started this reading roadmap focusing on Synthetic Biology, but as I've traveled down the rabbit hole of biotechnology and biological complexity, I realized I was out of my depth.
 I found myself lost in concepts seemingly unrelated to biology: indexing variation graph, control theory of pattern formation, philosophy of statistics, and hyperparameter tuning for deep neural nets._
 >
 > _The aim of this document is still the same: documenting papers that are fundamental in designing biological systems.
 I decided to rename this repository from `synthetic-biology-primers` to `biological-architecture-primer` because a number of these papers do not have `synthetic biology` as a keyword.
 But they are just as important._